kanitsharma/react-offline/README.md

 }' "https://fcm.googleapis.com/fcm/send"
 ```

-## IF you find any errors related to tkens please unregister the service worker and refresh the page
+## If you find any errors related to tokens please unregister the service worker and refresh the page